 Mirantis is the number one pure-play OpenStack company.
 Mirantis delivers all the software, services, training and support needed for running OpenStack.
 More customers rely on Mirantis than any other company to get to production deployment of OpenStack at scale.
-Among the top five companies worldwide in contributing open source software to OpenStack, Mirantis has helped build and deploy some of the largest OpenStack clouds at companies such as Cisco WebEx, Comcast, Dell, The Gap, NASA, NTT Docomo, PayPal, Sprint and Verizon.
+Among the top five companies worldwide in contributing open source software to OpenStack, Mirantis has helped build and deploy some of the largest OpenStack clouds at companies such as Cisco WebEx, Comcast, Dell, The Gap, NASA, NTT Docomo, PayPal, and Sprint.
 Mirantis is venture-backed by Dell, Intel, SAP and WestSummit Capital.
 For more information, visit www.mirantis.com or follow us on Twitter at @mirantisit.

 Yotam Levy for Mirantis

 [...] a smart approach designed to teach students to deploy and operate an OpenStack environment that spans various host operating systems (RHEL, Ubuntu and CentOS), virtualization technologies (KVM, vSphere), storage back-ends (Ceph, [...]December 19, 201308:09